michgz/emu10k/README.md

 This makes sense - in a simple application where loading of microcode is not required, there needs to be some way to get playback channels to physical outputs, and similarly physical inputs to record channels.
-A problem arises though with certain AC'97 setups, because EXTIN(0) and EXTIN(1) are inputs from the AC'97 on slots 3 & 4, while EXTOUT(16) and
+A problem arises though with certain AC'97 setups, because EXTIN(0) and EXTIN(1) are inputs from the AC'97 on slots 3 and 4, while EXTOUT(16) and
 EXTOUT(17) are outputs to slots 11 and 7 of the AC'97.
 It's possible to set things up so that this automatic routing produces a nasty feedback loop though the analogue of the AC'97.